-Applicants must rank 1-3 projects that they are interested in being considered for.
-Ranking more than one project increases the chances of acceptance, but applicants should only rank projects that they feel they meet the specified qualifications for.
+Applicants must rank 1-3 projects for which they are interested in being considered.
+Ranking more than one project increases the chances of acceptance, but applicants should only rank projects for which they feel they meet the specified qualifications.

 No language is required although German is preferred.

 Interns will be responsible for finding housing, but the Program Manager and host office will provide assistance.